your adventure in

 For more information on the EMBA program, please visit: https://www.ivybusiness.iastate.edu/academics/graduate-programs/ivy-mba/executive-mba/.

 The doctoral program at the Ivy College of Business is a full-time, residential program that prepares individuals to conduct and publish scholarly research in top journals.
+The standard length of this 74-credit program is five years.
 Graduates compete for academic positions at leading research universities in the United States and abroad.
-There are six specializations: entrepreneurship, finance, management information systems, management, marketing, and supply chain management.
+There are six specializations: entrepreneurship, finance, information systems and business analytics, management, marketing, and supply chain management.

 Student Learning Outcomes